ck-zhang/px/docs/reference/commands.md

 * `px run` / `px test` (member) – prefers CAS-native execution from the workspace profile (no persistent env directory required).
 If a materialized env is needed for compatibility or `--sandbox`, px builds/reuses the workspace env from the workspace lock.
 In CI, lock drift is still a hard error; `--sandbox` continues to require a consistent workspace env.
 * `px pack image` (workspace root or member) – requires workspace `Consistent`; builds/reuses sandbox image from workspace env + `[tool.px.sandbox]`; copies workspace member code into the image; no workspace writes.
 * `px pack app` (workspace root or member) – requires workspace `Consistent`; writes a `.pxapp` bundle from workspace env + `[tool.px.sandbox]`; copies workspace member code into the bundle; no workspace writes.
-* `px status` – at workspace root: report workspace state plus member manifest health; in a member: report workspace state and whether that member manifest is included; under the workspace root but outside members: emit a note about the non-member path.
+* `px status` – at workspace root (and other non-member dirs): report workspace state plus member manifest health and show a tip to run inside a member for project-level status; in a member: report workspace state and whether that member manifest is included.